 Not always.
 Once TalkButton is activated, your Mac is not obliged to always be online.
 TalkButton will function for many weeks without the internet.
 Eventually, TalkButton will attempt to contact the online authentication server.
 If after 3 months, it has not been able to verify activation, TalkButton will stop working.
 To work again for another 3 months, the Mac simply needs to connect briefly to the internet and TalkButton reactivated.
 Typical users never experience any interruptions.

 An internet connection is required if you wish to move TalkButton to a different Mac.
 Deactivating TalkButton liberates an activation from your product key that can then be used to activate TalkButton on another Mac.

 Yes.
 For example, updating from version 2.1 to 2.4 is free.

 Are upgrades free?

 No. For example, upgrading from version 1.x to 2.x of TalkButton requires an upgrade fee.

 I need more time.
 Can I get a longer trial to test TalkButton?

 Yes.
 Please send a request to the TalkButton developers at email@example.com.

 I purchased TalkButton after a successful trial but I’ve changed my mind.
 Can I get a refund?

 No problem.
-If no more than 30 days have passed since the purchase and you have deactivated all copies of TalkButton, then send an email with your request to firstname.lastname@example.org.
+If no more than 30 days have passed since the purchase and you have deactivated all copies of TalkButton, send an email with your request to firstname.lastname@example.org.
 You will receive a refund minus a small 10% handling fee.